Shaaali/identity-apps/docs/guides/authentication/jit-user-provisioning.md

 ## Troubleshoot sign-in flow errors

-If you have disabled JIT provisioning for an IdP, you need to validate its effect on your applications that use [multi-factor authentication (MFA)](https://stasgrdocsdeeus201.z20.web.core.windows.net/asgardeo/docs/guides/authentication/mfa/).
+If you have disabled JIT provisioning for an IdP, you need to validate its effect on your applications that use <a :href="$withBase('/guides/authentication/mfa/')">multi-factor authentication</a>.
 This is because certain MFA mechanisms (such as TOTP and EmailOTP) require the login users to have local accounts in Asgardeo.
 Therefore, the application’s sign-in flow involving JIT-disabled IdPs and the MFA options will break by default.

 In such scenarios, you will see the following warning in the application’s sign-in flow: